 1.Delete DMG files

-The Downloads folder contains of a large number of .dmg files needed only for installation.
+The Downloads folder contains a large number of .dmg files needed only for installation.
 It is preferable to get rid of them.
 To delete .dmg files, go to the Downloads folder in the Finder.
 Then, type “disk image” in the search field.
 Now you can just remove all the .dmg and .iso files that take up space on your hard drive.

 2. Remove email attachments